[Skip to main content]

 Updated December 2, 2017: Some members of the Lexington Branch gathered at a Lexington resturant to wish a fond farewell to our Branch Secretary, Charles Duke.
 Read more

 Alvin Seals looks with dismay at the demographics of students and teachers at Lexington’s Bryan Station High School.
 Last school year, about 36 percent of the students at Bryan Station were black, and 39 percent were white.
 But the school had 97 white teachers and just 10 black teachers, 2016-17 data on the district’s Kentucky Department of Education report card showed.
 Read more

 Black students punished twice as often as white students

 There are roughly twice as many white students as black students enrolled in Fayette County public schools.
 But last school year, nearly twice as many black students were given in-school suspensions compared to white students.
 Read more

 The Kentucky State NAACP Conference is co-sponsoring a

 on Wednesday, August 30, 2017, at 11:30 a.m. in Frankfort in the Capitol Rotunda.
 Other state-wide sponsors are: Kentucky African American Heritage Commission, Kentucky Black Legislative Caucus, Kentucky Human Rights Commission, and the Kentucky Black Caucus of Local Elected Officials.
 Source: Facebook post, 8/24/2017

 NAACP Lexington supports removal of statues

-August 13, 2017: The Lexington chapter of the National Association for the Advancement of Colored People has stated it supports the removal of two Confederate monuments in Lexington, one day after Mayor Jim Gray said he is taking steps to remove the statues from the former Fayette County Courthouse on Main Street.
+The Lexington-Fayette Branch of the National Association for the Advancement of Colored People has stated it supports the removal of two Confederate monuments in Lexington, one day after Mayor Jim Gray said he is taking steps to remove the statues from the former Fayette County Courthouse on Main Street.
 Read more

 Lexington-Fayette (KY) NAACP